5 mom-approved tips for sleeping better with a cold

-Sure, an after dinner drink (or 2) may make you drowsy.
+Sure, an after-dinner drink (or 2) may make you drowsy.
 But alcohol isn’t the answer to sleeplessness when you’re sick.
-It’s snooze-inducing affects are short lived and you’ll be more prone to wakening mid-night as your body attempts to metabolize it.
+Its snooze-inducing effects are short-lived and you’ll be more prone to wakening mid-night as your body attempts to metabolize it.
 Plus booze will dry you out, swell your sinuses and interact negatively with cold or flu medications.
-Wait into until you’re feeling better to hit the cocktails again.
+Wait until you’re feeling better to hit the cocktails again.

 4. Stick to your nightly routine, despite wanting to sleep earlier

 A cold can make it hard to stick to your typical bedtime.
 But it’s best to wake up and head to bed at the same time as usual when you’re sick.
 Sticking to a sleep schedule not only makes it easier to fall asleep – it can help you fight the next cold.
 One study suggests that people who don’t get enough zzz’s are three times more likely to catch a cold than those who get 8 or more hours of sleep a night.
 To fight your current cold and ward off future ones, get adequate rest – a powerful immunity booster.